 What to Expect

-Although the College serves as home base, you will be traveling with 9-11 other students and 2-4 instructors for much of the semester.
-There will be journeys that involve 9-10 days of study and travel, and trips will involve 2-3 days away from campus.
+Although the College serves as home base, you will be traveling with 8-10 other students and 2-4 instructors for much of the semester.
+There will be journeys that involve 10-12 days of study and travel away from campus.
 Additionally there will be a number of day trips where students will return to campus in the evening.
-In order to stay connected to the campus and Chesapeake Semester faculty students will be trained and equipped with iPads for blogging, email, and general correspondence.
+In order to stay connected to the campus and Chesapeake Semester faculty, students will be trained and equipped with iPads for blogging, email, and general correspondence.

-There will be substantial periods of classroom time to leading up to your trips in the field.
+There will be substantial periods of classroom time leading up to your trips in the field.

-Participation in other extracurricular activities will most likely be minimal and plans should be discussed with faculty advisers and group members before the beginning of the semester.
+Participation in extracurricular activities outside of the Chesapeake Semester will most likely be minimal.
+Plans should be discussed with faculty advisers and program management during the application process.